dannisun88/CV/content/_index.md

       spacing:
         # Customize the section spacing.
 Order is top, right, bottom, left.
         padding: ['0px', '0', '20px', '0']
-  # - block: markdown
-  #   content:
-  #     title: '📚 My Research'
-  #     subtitle: ''
-  #     text: |-
-  #       Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-  #       I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-  #       Please reach out to collaborate 😃
-  #   design:
-  #     columns: '1'
-  # - block: collection
-  #   id: papers
-  #   content:
-  #     title: Featured Publications
-  #     filters:
-  #       folders:
-  #         - publication
-  #       featured_only: true
-  #   design:
-  #     view: article-grid
-  #     columns: 2
-  # - block: collection
-  #   id: papers
-  #   content:
-  #     title: '📜 Publications'
-  #     text: ""
-  #     filters:
-  #       folders:
-  #         - publication
-  #       # exclude_featured: false
-  #   design:
-  #     view: citation
   # 以下是publications(改成手动写)
   - block: markdown
     id: papers